ADMISSIONS POLICY FOR HITEK COMPUTER SCHOOL

-- Applicants must have minimum knowledge of Windows Operation System, MS Word, MS Excel and Internet.
+- Applicants must have minimum knowledge of Windows Operating System, MS Word, MS Excel, and the Internet.

-- Applicant must successfully pass an admission test (Quiz #5 in CF101 Free Trial -Sample Lessons) with at least 60% score.
+- Applicant must successfully pass an admission test (Quiz #1 or Quiz #5 in CF101 Software Testing Course - FREE TRIAL (Sample Lessons)) with at least 60% score.

 - Applicants must pay $250 (for CF109 program), $200.00 (for CF102, CF103, CF104 courses), and $150.00 (for CF106, CF107 courses) non-refundable enrolment and registration fee upon acceptance into the course of study.

 - Applicants must read and certify that they have read a copy of the school’s policies and procedures, any updates and inserts, and the enrolment and registration agreement.

 - Absenteeism for longer than two (2) consecutive days of classroom sessions without informing the school and provision of a doctor’s note may result in dismissal.